- Football: Pee Wee League K-1st

-- Game consists of four 10 min quarters 5 minute break for halftime, with a 1 minute break in-between quarters.
+- The game consists of four 10 min quarters 5-minute break for halftime, with a 1-minute break in-between quarters.
 Referees may choose to stop the clock at their discretion if warranted.
 (I.e. Injury, confusion on the field etc.)

-- In case of a tie, a 5 minute sudden death overtime is played.
-If a team score in this overtime, game is over
+- In case of a tie, a 5-minute sudden death overtime is played.
+If a team score in this overtime, the game is over

-- If score is still tied after the 5 minute sudden death, headcoach picks any 3 players from his team, for a shoot-out.
+- If the score is still tied after the 5-minute sudden death, headcoach picks any 3 players from his team, for a shoot-out.
 All 3 players from each team try to score.
 If the shootout score is a tie, then it’s a do-or-die- shootout with 1 shooter for each team going head-to-head.
-Continue this way until someone scores in head-to-head and the other team doesn’t.
+Continue this way until someone scores in head-to-head and the other team doesn’t score.